PromptQuorumPromptQuorum

 Key Takeaways

-• Out of memory: switch to a smaller quantization (Q4_K_M β†’ Q3_K_S) or a smaller model.
+• Out of Memory: Switch to smaller quantization (Q4_K_M β†’ Q3_K_S) or smaller model.

 • Connection refused: Ollama is not running.
 Start it with `ollama serve` or restart the service.

 • Garbled output: wrong prompt template.
-Use the instruct variant of the model, not the base variant.
+Use the Instruct variant of the model, not the base variant.

-Error 1: "Not Enough Memory" / Out-of-Memory Crash
+Error 1: "Out of Memory" / Out-of-Memory Crash

-• Switch to a smaller quantization: replace `Q8_0` or `Q5_K_M` with `Q4_K_M`.
-For Ollama: `ollama run llama3.1:8b-instruct-q4_K_M`.
+• Switch to smaller quantization: Replace `Q8_0` or `Q5_K_M` with `Q4_K_M`.
+For Ollama: `ollama run llama3.2-instruct-q4_K_M`.

-• Close background applications before loading the model β€” browsers and other apps consume RAM that reduces what is available for the model.
+• Close background applications before loading the model -- browsers and other apps consume RAM, reducing what the model has available.

-• Switch to a smaller model: if 8B is failing on 8 GB RAM, try `llama3.2:3b` (requires only ~2.5 GB).
+• Switch to smaller model: if 8B fails on 8 GB RAM, try `llama3.2:3b` (requires only ~2.5 GB).

-How Do You Check Available RAM on Linux / macOS?
+Check Available RAM on Linux / macOS

 bash